SEAF39/tinyapp/README.md

 To log in, go to: http://localhost:8080/login.
 Use the nagivation bar to:
 Create new shorten URLs
-Access list of URLs (must be logged in first)
+View list of URLs ( You mustto login first)
-Utilize Edit and Delete buttons to update your URLs in My URLs
+Edit and Delete buttons to update your URLs in Your URLs